dreger/audaciousfox.net/pages/masthead.md

 ---
 # Masthead

+_Energy, diction, honesty._

 Audacious Fox is written and produced by Kyle Dreger.
 AF is occasionally guest edited by Dr. Christopher B. Durr.
-Topics include liberal arts, technology, design, and science.
+Topics include technology, design, video games, and science.

 ## Contact

-Correspondence is cheerfully received at either<br><comments@dreger.me> or [@Dreger](https://twitter.com/dreger).
+Correspondence is cheerfully received at<br><comments@dreger.me> or [@Dreger](https://twitter.com/dreger).

 ## Mac Software

-- BBEdit
+- TextEdit
-- Webkit
+- WebKit
 - OmniFocus
 - Tweetbot
-- Feedbin

 ## Miscellany

-The AF editorial style follows that of the _New York Times Manual of Style_ and our own in-house manual of style.
+The AF editorial style follows that of the _New York Times Manual of Style_, with several modifications from our own in-house style guide.

 Waffles are the best breakfast food ever.
 Period.